-For an in-depth examination of foreign case law on this topic, see Interpretation Note No. 33 dated 4 July 2005 "Assessed Losses: Companies: The Trade and Income from Trade Requirements".
-16
+For an in-depth examination of this topic, see Interpretation Note No. 33 (Issue 3) "Assessed Losses: Companies: The 'Trade' and 'Income from Trade' Requirements" dated 4 February 2014.
+18

-It is not a prerequisite for a person to have earned some income from trade before trading can commence.
-South African courts have consistently drawn a distinction between the "trade" requirement and the "income from trade" requirements in section 20.17
+It is not a prerequisite for income to have been earned before a trade can be said to have commenced.
+South African courts have consistently drawn a distinction between the "trade" requirement and the "income from trade" requirements in section 20.
+19